OLC-Bioinformatics/BaitCapture/README.md

 2. (Optional) Trim the raw sequence reads using [Trimmomatic](https://github.com/usadellab/Trimmomatic).
 3. (Optional) Decontaminate the trimmed sequence reads using a host reference genome with [Bowtie2](https://github.com/BenLangmead/bowtie2).
 4. Report the quality of the pre-processed sequence data using [FastQC](https://github.com/s-andrews/FastQC).
-5. Align trimmed and/or decontaminated reads against the database of gene targets using [BWA-MEM2](https://github.com/bwa-mem2/bwa-mem2).
+5. Align trimmed and/or decontaminated reads against the database of gene targets using [BWA-MEM2](https://github.com/bwa-mem2/bwa-mem2) or [KMA](https://bitbucket.org/genomicepidemiology/kma).
 6. Obtain sequence coverage depth statistics from the alignments and save tables in TSV format using [AlignCov](https://github.com/pcrxn/aligncov).
 7. Create a summary report with [MultiQC](https://github.com/ewels/MultiQC).